sboger/nextgen-ai-prop-gun-sight/README.md

 ## Installation

-* Clone this repo, copy the repo files to a newly formatted micro SD card.
+* Clone this repo, copy the files in the src directory to a newly formatted micro SD card.
 Insert card, turn on M5StickV.
 That's it!